PerkLab/PerkLabBootcamp/README.md

 - 13:00	3D Slicer module types and programming Slicer - part 2 (Andras, Matthew): Individual work to develop a more advanced module
 - 15:30	Medical imaging file formats (Andras)
 - 16:00	Adjourn

+Presentation slides and additional files will be available in this repository.